Keeping your baby safe

 • Always stay with them.

-• As your child explores the back yard and garden, be aware of the many hazards, including poisonous or irritating plants, mushrooms, any unfenced water and sharp objects.
+• As your child explores the back yard and garden, be aware of the many hazards, including poisonous animals or plants, mushrooms, any unfenced water and sharp objects.

 More information

 If you would like more information about your child's development or you are concerned about your child, talk to your child health nurse or your doctor.
 You could also ask at your local library for books on child development.
-For safe sleeping information, see the Safe sleeping fact sheet or contact SIDS and Kids by calling 1300 308 307 or visit their website at red nose.
+For safe sleeping information, see the Safe sleeping information visit the Raising Children’s Network or Red Nose.

 Acknowledgement